 According to Ohio Revised Code Chapter 4109, minor students 14 through 17 of age are required to have a work permit in order to be employed.
 Students needing a work permit can obtain an application from the FDA Office.
-Once all parts of the application have been completed, a student will need to have Mr. Grove approve and sign his/her permit.
-After the permit is approved, the student will need to take the completed permit to Mrs. Steiner for final processing.
+Once all parts of the application have been completed, a student will need to have the FDA Principal approve and sign his/her permit.
+After the permit is approved, the student will need to take the completed permit to the Administrative Secretary in the front office for final processing.
 In order to have a work permit application approved, students must be in good standing in regards to attendance (90 % or better) and participation (earning a minimum of 1 credit per quarter).
 Students who are not in good standing may have their application denied, and students who do not remain in good standing may have their permits revoked.